Insider Sell: EVP, Finance And - GuruFocus.com

 Andrew Micheletti serves as the Executive Vice President of Finance at Axos Financial Inc. He has been with the company since 2016 and has played a crucial role in the company's financial operations and growth.
 With his extensive experience in the financial industry, Micheletti has been instrumental in guiding Axos Financial Inc through various market conditions and ensuring its continued success.

 Axos Financial Inc is a financial services company that specializes in providing innovative banking and lending products to both consumers and businesses.
-The company operates primarily through its subsidiary, Axos Bank, which offers a wide range of financial products and services, including checking and savings accounts, mortgages, personal and business loans, and investment services.
-Axos Financial Inc is known for its commitment to delivering exceptional customer service and leveraging technology to create a seamless and efficient banking experience for its clients.
+The company operates primarily through its internet-based platform, which allows it to offer a wide range of financial products and services, including checking and savings accounts, mortgages, personal and business loans, and investment services.
+Axos Financial Inc prides itself on its commitment to customer service, competitive rates, and innovative product offerings that cater to the evolving needs of its clients.

 Insider Buy/Sell Analysis and Relationship with Stock Price